Thomas Lund-Sørensen

 Thomas Lund-Sørensen (born 1 October 1964) is a Danish diplomat who worked for the Foreign Service and the Defense Intelligence Service.
-He was Ambassador, Director-General for Asia, Latinamerica and the Caribbian, and Oceania in the Foreign Service and is now ambassador to Ukraine.
+He was Ambassador, Director-General for Asia, Latin America and the Caribbean, and Oceania in the Foreign Service and is now ambassador to Ukraine.

 Lund-Sørensen was ambassador to Jordan and the Danish government's special envoy to Libya in Benghazi during the uprising against Gaddafi.
 From 2012 to November 2021, Lund-Sørensen was the founding CEO and Director of the Center for Cyber Security in the Defense Intelligence Service.
 He was a partner and the head of cyber risk at the British advisory firm Macro Advisory Partners from 2021 until 2023.